llagerlof/llagerlof/README.md

 ---

-My favorite author is Isaac Asimov :books:.
+Let me start with some of my favorite things.
+My #1 author is Isaac Asimov :books:.
 I read many of his novels and short stories.
 I love science :ringed_planet: and I am a curious person.
 I like many TV shows :clapper: like Star Trek, Lost, Breaking Bad and Cosmos.

 But we are here to talk about my skillset.
 Althought my focus is backend development I have frontend skills too.
 Let's see some of my coding preferences: